-Leo is ‘a veteran of many intensive and complicated negotiations, which shows in his work’ and he ‘can find solutions that nobody else can find.’ - Chambers
+Leo is ‘a veteran of many intensive and complicated negotiations, which shows in his work’ and he is regarded as ‘an authority in the distressed area.’ - Chambers

 Leo Plank is a restructuring partner in the Munich office of Kirkland & Ellis International LLP.